linjorejoy/json-testcase-generator/README.md

 # JSON Test Case Generator

-This is an application with the intent of easing the JSON test case generation for in a controlled manner.
+This is an application with the intent of easing the JSON test case generation for in a controlled manner

 ### For Documentation and Examples goto the Website